openfoodfacts/openfoodfacts-infrastructure/docs/reports/2024-06-05-off1-reverse-proxy-install.md

 cp -a /zfs-hdd/pve/subvol-100-disk-0/etc/letsencrypt /etc/

 TODO: properly install letsencrypt if it works and we want to keep serving images on the host.

+**⚠️ IMPORTANT:** We finally abandonned using off1 to server images, due to un-explained performance issues.
+We didn't have the time to investigate more.